box/samples/box-auth0-angular1-skeleton-app-sample/README.md

 #### Box Platform Configuration
 ##### Step 1.
 Create a Box application
 1. Log into the [Box Developer Console](https://developer.box.com)
-    * Switch to the open beta of the new Developer Console, if needed
+    * Switch to the open beta of the new Developer Console
 2. Select "Create New App"
     * Select "Custom App" and press "Next"
-    * Select "Server Authentication" and press "Next"
+    * Select "OAuth 2.0 with JWT (Server Authentication)" and press "Next"
-        * *This sample demonstrates a server-to-server integration*
-    * Name the application "Box Auth0 Swift App - YOUR NAME"
+    * Name the application "Box Auth0 Angular 1 App - YOUR NAME"
         * *Application names must be unique across Box*
     * Press "Create App" and then "View Your App"
-    * Check the "Manage users" scope and press "Save Changes"
-    * In the "CORS Allowed Origins" section, add `http://localhost:3000`.
+3. In the "CORS Allowed Origins" section, add `http://localhost:3000`.
+4. Click "Save Changes".

 ##### Step 2.
-Generate your private and public keys
+Generate your private and public key and download your Box app credentials
-*Note: You can skip this step if you generate your private and public keys through Box's Developer Console*
 1. Generate a private key and a public key to use with Server Authentication
-    * For example, you can use `openssl` if you are on a Unix based OS:
-    ```
-    openssl genrsa -aes256 -out private_key.pem 2048
-    openssl rsa -pubout -in private_key.pem -out public_key.pem
-    ```
-    You'll need the passphrase for your private key later
-2. Add the public key to the application
-    * Press "Add Public Key"
-        * You will need to set up 2-factor authentication, if you haven't already
-    * Copy the public key: `cat public_key.pem | pbcopy`
-    * Paste it into the "Public Key" field
-    * Press "Verify and Save"
-        * You will need to enter a 2-factor confirmation code
-    * You'll need the ID of your public key later
+2. Your Box application credentials will download in a JSON configuration file.
+You'll need this file when registering the Box Platform extension in Auth0.
 3. Your application is ready to go

 ##### Step 3.
 Authorize the application into your Box account